hadley/recipes/recipes/entrees/sushi-salad.md

----
-name: Sushi Salad
+# Sushi Salad
-source: Inspired by Keiko, our Japanese friend.
+From: Inspired by Keiko, our Japanese friend.
-comments: If you love sushi, this is a quick, tasty and easy way to prepare it.
----

 * For two servings - scale up as needed.
 * 1 heaped cup sushi rice